|

 every week for two straight months, right

-up until the time when the volunteer moms
+up to when the volunteer moms

-were fitting our little waiter suits with
+were fitting us into our precious waiter suits with

-to us and painted cheek make-up on our unhappy
+handkerchiefs and painting makeup on our unhappy

 moms were cruel; the more I fought, the harder